Winter on the Amsterdam canals

 Though it doesn’t happen as often as it once did, the Amsterdam canal ring does still freeze from time to time.
 When a period of freezing cold is expected, the city closes of certain sections of the 17th century canals so that there is no current there, boats can’t enter and the water can freeze over.

-On these rare occasions, you can skate on some of the Golden Age canals (it was last possible for a couple of days in February 2021, March 2018 and prior to that it had not been possible since 2012).
+On these rare occasions, you can skate on some of the Golden Age canals (it was last possible for a couple of days in February 2021 and March 2018).
 Because the city blocks off certain parts of the canals for these special occasions, the rest of the canals remain open to canal boats.
 Which is why, even when you can skate on the canals, you can still enjoy a canal cruise even in the heart of winter.

 National Tulip Day